Guidance and support for managing outbound exchange students

 All exchange mobility presumes the existence of a valid exchange agreement.
 The officer who has signed and/or administrates the agreement is responsible for the following updates in SoleMove:

 - Checking the validity of agreements and renewing agreements when required.
-Please note that agreements that have expired are not visible to students.
+Please note that agreements that have expired are not possible to add in an application period.
+If you do not want a university to be visible to students in the ‘Destinations’ search tool, you have to change status ‘passive’ in Units & Partners.

 - Checking and updating information about the agreement and partner.